 According to Gretchen Rubin’s book Outer Order, Inner Calm, she says to look at an item and see what emotion it triggers.
-If none…well that’s easy.
+If none…well, that’s easy.
 Toss it or put it in the giveaway bin.

-If for some reason it does trigger something like something from your past, you can put it in a tote and decide latter.
+If for some reason it does trigger something like something from your past, you can put it in a tote and decide later.
 Then if you don’t use it for a year than it should be disposed of in some shape or form.

 Face The Emotions